Yasaswinijk/House-Price-Prediction/README.md

 Ensure that your dataset includes features such as:

-Number of bedrooms
+Number of bedrooms,
-Square footage
+Square footage,
-Number of bathrooms
+Number of bathrooms,
-Location (latitude and longitude)
+Location (latitude and longitude),
-Age of the house
+Age of the house,
-Any additional relevant features
+Any additional relevant features.